alensouthland/simple-variable-font-tester/README.md

 # Font Tester 🎨

-A modern, interactive web application for testing and exploring variable fonts.
-Adjust font axes in real-time, animate variations, and preview text with full control over typographic parameters.
+A simple variable font tester that can be downloaded and run locally or used on the web.
+When developing a variable font, simply export the variable font file into the app directory and select the file from the font tester.
+Once you export an updated fil again with the same name, just hit refresh and the updates reflect on the preview.
+Hence, it is preferred to be run locally.

 ## Features

 ✨ **Variable Font Support**
-- Load TTF, OTF, WOFF, and WOFF2 font files
+- Load TTF, OTF, and WOFF font files (WOFF2 doesnt seem to work yet).
 - Automatically detects and displays all variable axes
 - Real-time preview of font variations